javierpomachagua/javierpomachagua/README.md

 Hi 😄

-I'm a Software Engineer writting code using the TALL stack 🌟.
+I'm a Software Engineer writting code using the Laravel Ecosystem 🌟.

 I'm currently working at [Curotec](https://www.curotec.com/) as a Software Engineer.

-I like to share content about PHP & Laravel ecosystem in [Laraveleando](https://laraveleando.dev)
+I have some side projects like [Chekatupromo](https://chekatupromo.com) and [Litura](https://litura.app).

 For more details please visit [my website](https://javierpoma.com).